-The people living at Primrose Avenue had access to local community health services such as GPs and dentists.
+The people living at Elm Cottage had access to local community health services such as GPs and dentists.
 People also had access to the full range of in-house health care services provided by the David Lewis Centre site.
 This provided them with most of the clinical services they required such as doctors, nurses, psychologists, occupational and speech and language therapists, physiotherapists, podiatrist, dentist and the dietician.
+Staff told us that they felt that this gave people the double advantage of access to community services with the backup of direct access to the very specialist services available at the David Lewis Centre.